pagkly/Zed/Investopedia3/How Penny Stocks Trade and How Investors Can Buy Them.md

 ## Price Fluctuations of Penny Stocks

 Penny stocks offered on the marketplace are often growing companies with limited cash and resources.
-Since these are primarily small companies, penny stocks are most suitable for investors who have a [high tolerance for risk](https://www.investopedia.com/articles/basics/03/050203.asp).
+Since these are primarily small companies, penny stocks are most suitable for investors who have a [[high tolerance for risk]](https://www.investopedia.com/articles/basics/03/050203.asp).

 Typically, penny stocks have a higher level of volatility, resulting in a higher potential for reward and, thus, a higher level of inherent risk.
-Investors may lose their entire investment on a penny stock, or more than their investment if they [buy on margin](https://www.investopedia.com/terms/b/buying-on-margin.asp), which means the investor borrowed funds from a bank or broker to purchase the shares.
+Investors may lose their entire investment on a penny stock, or more than their investment if they [[buy on margin]](https://www.investopedia.com/terms/b/buying-on-margin.asp), which means the investor borrowed funds from a bank or broker to purchase the shares.

 Considering the heightened risk levels associated with investing in penny stocks, investors should take particular precautions.
-For example, an investor should have a [stop-loss order](https://www.investopedia.com/terms/s/stop-lossorder.asp) predetermined before entering a trade and know what price level to exit if the market moves opposite of the intended direction.
+For example, an investor should have a [[stop-loss order]](https://www.investopedia.com/terms/s/stop-lossorder.asp) predetermined before entering a trade and know what price level to exit if the market moves opposite of the intended direction.
 Stop-loss orders set a price limit that, once reached, will trigger an automatic sell of the securities.

 Although penny stocks can have explosive gains, it is important to have realistic expectations and understand that penny stocks are high-risk investments with low trading volumes.

 ## What Makes Penny Stocks Risky

 Penny stocks do provide some small businesses with a way to access funding from the public.
 These companies may use this platform as a starting block to move into a larger marketplace.
 Also, since they sell at such low prices, there is room for significant upside.
 However, some factors exacerbate the risk associated with investing or trading penny stocks.
-Securities are usually riskier than more established companies known as [blue-chip](https://www.investopedia.com/terms/b/bluechip.asp) stocks.
+Securities are usually riskier than more established companies known as [[blue-chip]](https://www.investopedia.com/terms/b/bluechip.asp) stocks.

 A blue chip is a nationally recognized, well-established, and financially sound company.
 Blue chips generally sell high-quality, widely accepted products and services.
-Blue-chip companies typically have a history of weathering downturns and [operate profitably in the face of adverse economic conditions](https://www.investopedia.com/ask/answers/031915/what-benefit-investing-blue-chip-stocks.asp), which helps to contribute to their long record of stable and reliable growth.
+Blue-chip companies typically have a history of weathering downturns and [[operate profitably in the face of adverse economic conditions]](https://www.investopedia.com/ask/answers/031915/what-benefit-investing-blue-chip-stocks.asp), which helps to contribute to their long record of stable and reliable growth.

 #### Why Do Penny Stocks Fail?